-These days, more and more people are contemplating careers as non-executive director.
+More and more people are contemplating careers as non-executive director.
 If you have given any consideration to working in this role, you should note that there are a plethora of rules and regulations that are typically considered to be must follow guidelines within this sphere.
 To learn more about these must follow NED guidelines, be sure to review the brief outline that appears below:

-1. Offer Constructive Criticisms.
+1. Offer constructive criticisms.

-Like the aforementioned guideline, this concept may seem obvious and therefore not worth discussion.
+This concept may seem obvious and therefore not worth discussion.
 In fact, many non-executive directors understand that they were specifically hired to offer constructive criticism to the board of directors.
 However, it is often the case that they fail to do so.
 Why?
 Well, in many cases, the non-executive director is eager to please and does not want constructive criticism to be interpreted as a belief that the company lacks value or potential.
 When this is the case, the non-executive director may fall into a pattern of doing all that they can to correct non-ideal daily operations and practices without openly discussing their existence with the board.
 In the event that a NED gets into this habit, she or he will limit the board’s ability to make widespread, long-term changes that optimize the company’s conversion rates.

-2. Risk Analysis.
+2. Risk analysis.